filecoin-project/lotus-docs/content/en/storage-providers/curio/overview.md

 ---

 {{< alert icon="warning" >}}
-Curio is in alpha state, and we recommend our users to only run Curio in a testing environment or Calibration Network for the time being.
+Curio is in beta state, and we recommend our users to only run Curio in a testing environment or Calibration Network for the time being.
 {{< /alert >}}

 {{< alert icon="warning" >}}